Drake343/react-admin/README.md

 ## Demo

-You can see a live demo of the dashboard [here](https://harunjeylan.github.io/react_mui_dashboard/).
+You can see a live demo of the dashboard [here](https://reactdashboard-puce.vercel.app/).

-## Installation

-To run this project on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/harunjeylan/react_mui_dashboard.git`
-2. Install dependencies: `cd react_mui_dashboard && npm install`
-3. Start the development server: `npm start`

-The project should now be running on `http://localhost:3000/`.

 ## Customization